QUESTIONS AND COMMENTS

 From a practical point of view it would be a total nightmare for me.
-I'm currently (May 2007) trying to keep an eye on 12 syllabuses, with a new batch about to come out later this year.
-Trying to accurately track what was required for each of these syllabuses and then keep on top of the changes as syllabuses evolve would involve huge amounts of time for the rest of my life - and be totally tedious and boring to do!
+Syllabuses keep changing, and even if I only tried to track the syllabuses used by UK students, trying to accurately track what was required for each of them and then keep on top of the changes as syllabuses evolve would involve huge amounts of time for the rest of my life - and be totally tedious and boring to do!

 Then try to imagine the mess of colour coding or symbols which would have to accompany every single reaction or explanation.
 I want Chemguide to look straightforward and uncluttered so that you can read whatever you need to find out about without distraction.

 The philosophical reason is more complicated - and you may well not like what I have to say!